 Djiang had passed that way long before.
 See how clear the water of the brook are and how the bushes are undisturbed.

 The Stiengs believed the Mien, not realizing that the water stream had erased all traces of their compatriots who just went by in a short time ahead of them.
 Losing hope of joining Djiang, they then decided to settle down by themselves.
-Little that they knew, the Khmers were just settling ahead of them.
-The Stiengs remained the way they were until today and became a remnant of the early Kamara culture.
+Little that they knew, their Khmer (Kun-Lun or Kamara) compatriots were just settling ahead of them.
+The Stiengs remained the way they were until today and became a remnant of the Kamara culture.
 Obviously they were part of the eastern Kamara refugees chased by the Han Chinese to settle down at the eastern part of the mainland at the Mekong's delta.
 Among their neighbors, the Khmer communities are just a little farther south.
-After a short settlement, the Khmer communities regrouped themselves and fought to free Lin-yi from the control of the Han dynasty of China as well as from the Cham court of Southeast Asia.
-Undoubtedly, it was the city of Prey-nokor that the Arab merchant Lbn Said mentioned to be the city Komoriyya (Kamati) where the Kamara kings resided while escaping the Han attack (Champapura: The Birth of Dai-Viet: The Displacement of the Kamara People).
-According to the Chinese source, a group of barbarians from the frontier of Je-nan attacked Siang-lin in 137 and after victory, a native named Chu-Lien declared the independence of Lin-yi in 192.
-Siang-lin became the capital of Lin-yi for a short time before it was back under the Han's control and was left to the Chinese families of ethnic Ma to grow.
+After a short settlement, the Khmer communities regrouped themselves and fought to free Lin-Yi from the control of the Han dynasty of China as well as from the Cham court of Southeast Asia.
+Undoubtedly, it was the city of Prey-Nokor that the Arab merchant Lbn Said mentioned to be the city Komoriyya (Kamati) where the Kamara kings resided while escaping the Han attack (Champapura: The Birth of Dai-Viet: The Displacement of the Kamara People).
+According to the Chinese source, a group of barbarians from the frontier of Je-nan attacked Xiang-Lin in 137 and after victory, a native named Chu-Lien declared the independence of Lin-Yi in 192.
+Xiang-Lin became the capital of Lin-Yi for a short time before it was back under the Han's control and was left to the Chinese families of ethnic Ma to grow (Notes: Agression of the Han).
 At the same time, the fighting continued with the growing supports from both the courts of Funan and the Vakataka of Deccan.

 During the late stage of Funan history, the descendants of king Fan Man had split into two antagonist factions (Kambuja Desa: The Sea Route Plan: The set-back).
-One group led by the direct descendant of king Fan she Man continued to fight off the control of Kiao-Tche and to extend Funan's frontier into the old ream of the Hiong-wang kingdom.
+One group led by the direct descendant of king Fan she Man continued to fight off the control of Kiao-Tche and to extend Funan's frontier into the old ream of the Hiong-Wang kingdom.
 Another group that was led by king Fan Chan and his direct descendant were more focusing on finding a common ground to restore a relationship with India and China.
 The sea-route plan appeared to be a good solution for the time being.
-Taking the opportunity of the Kushan rising in Maghadha, Fan Chan who himself was of strong Koshan affiliation, needed only to work with the Wu court of China to open the sea-route 's plan through the intermediary of Funan.
+Taking the opportunity of the Koshan rising in Maghadha, Fan Chan who himself was of strong Koshan affiliation, needed only to work with the Wu court of China to open the sea-route 's plan through the intermediary of Funan.
 The plan however was facing with many setbacks.
-On the Indian side, the Koshan glory' s day soon ended with the emergence of the Vakataka court of Deccan.
-During the reign of Pravarasena, the Naga consortium was in the high of its might and evidences show that Funan and Lin-yi were two active members of the consortium.
-By then, the remaining descendants of king Fan Chan themselves appeared to stay in the dark giving way to the native members of king Fan Man' s family to take the lead.
+On the Indian side, the Koshan glory's day soon ended with the emergence of the Vakataka court of Deccan.
+During the reign of Pravarasena, the Naga consortium was in the high of its might and evidences show that Funan and Lin-Yi were two active members of the consortium.
+By then, the remaining descendants of king Fan Chan themselves appeared to stay in the background giving way to the native members of king Fan Man's family to take the lead.
 It was through Southeast Asia that the Vakataka Samvat took on its position against the Koshan.
-In support to the native king of Prey-nokor, evidences show that Funan strengthened its control against Kiao-the.
-To safeguard its own existence, Tonkin started a plan of it own in dealing with its southern neighbor.
+In support to the native king of Prey-Nokor, evidences show that Funan strengthened its control against Kiao-Tche.
+To safeguard its own existence, Annam started a plan of it own in dealing with its southern neighbor.
 According to the History of three kingdoms, the plan was about the spreading of Chinese authority down south.
-Known as Nam-tien in Vietnamese, the plan was to extend the Chinese frontier down south through Tonkin.
-Lu Tai who was governor of both Kuangtung and Kiao-tche (between 220 and 230) at the time took the initiative to carry on the campaign deep south by sending his emissaries to the southern countries.
-In response, one of Prey Nokor kings sent an embassy along with that of Funan back to him.
-It was the first time that Lin-yi appeared in Chinese record to send embassies to the Chinese court, but after a short period of time, Lin-yi restarted its fight against its norhern aggressor.
+Known as Nam-Tien in Vietnamese, the plan was to extend the Chinese frontier down south through Annam.
+Lu Tai who was governor of both Kuangtung and Kiao-Tche (between 220 and 230) at the time took the initiative to carry on the campaign deep south by sending his emissaries to the southern countries.
+In response, one of Prey-Nokor kings sent an embassy along with that of Funan back to him.
+It was the first time that Lin-Yi appeared in Chinese record to send embassies to the Chinese court, but after a short period of time, Lin-Yi restarted its fight against its northern aggressor.
 The king Fan Hsiung, grandson of Chu Lien in the mother line, renewed the attacks around 270.
 According to the Chinese source, he was aided by the king of Funan.
-The good relationship between Funan and Lin-yi was not a coincidence and suggests a family connection between the leadership of both kingdoms.
-In the biography of Tao Houang during the Wu dynasty and continued under the Tsi dynasty (280), Kiao-tche attempted to sustain control by using the Wu dynasty (222-280) for support.
+The good relationship between Funan and Lin-Yi was not a coincidence and suggests a family connection between the leadership of both kingdoms.
+In the biography of Tao Houang during the Wu dynasty and continued under the Tsi dynasty (280), Kiao-Tche attempted to sustain control by using the Wu dynasty (222-280) for support.
 At that moment, the Chinese emperor appeared to be enough of the southern war and wanted to curb the military spending.
-Alarmed by this decision, the Tonkin governor Tao Houng addressed the Chinese emperor a persuasive memoir, stressing out the danger of Tonkin to face the constant incursions of the "pretended king" of Lin-yi.
+Alarmed by this decision, the Kiao-Tche governor Tao Houng addressed the Chinese emperor a persuasive memoir, stressing out the danger of Annam to face the constant incursions of the "pretended king" of Lin-Yi.
 Stating that the garrison that was originally accounted for more than 7000 men, was already reduced to 2,420 men under the cost cutting plan of the Wu dynasty, he was urging for more support.

 THE PRECEPTOR OF NOKOR KHMER

 After the fall of the Han in 220 AD, China was split locally and ruled by a consortium of the Sung, Wu and Tsi royal houses.
 Due to Middle Eastern connection, these courts became more and more Tartaric and disconnected themselves from their peers of the south.
 Under this condition, China received its new identity as the three kingdoms.
-The Wu took opportunity of the fall of Hion-wang to take over Dai-Viet territory as part of Southern China.
-For the Tchou and the Tsu, the dismantment of the Hion-wang kingdom was however irreversible.
+The Wu took opportunity of the fall of Hion-Wang to take over Dai-Viet territory as part of Southern China.
+For the Tchou and the Tsu, the dismantling of the Hiong-Wang kingdom was however irreversible.
 Taking refuge at the south, they started on rebuilding the Khmer Empire.
-At the same time that the Vakataka court emerged itself in Deccan, the Khmer kingdom of Prey Nokor was also formed by Kaundinya on the ground of the displaced Kun-lun people.
+At the same time that the Vakataka court emerged itself in Deccan, the Khmer Kingdom of Prey-Nokor was also formed by Kaundinya on the ground of the displaced Kun-Lun people.

 The Aristocracy and the Court